 I am interested in igniting a passion for portraiture in Dubuque.
 In the past, there were historic businesses where portrait painters had studios in downtown Dubuque.

-This project proposes to paint portraits of two women from the community, ideally nominated through The Dream Center and/or the Presentation Lantern Center.
+This project proposes to paint portraits of two women from the community.
 I am seeking female-identifying persons who have a family, however they define it, in their care and charge willing to sit for live portraits.
 Each model will sit for approximately 4, 2-hour live sessions, finishing will be done from photographs.

 At the completion of the project, the general public, family and friends of the artist and sitters will be invited for an unveiling of each portrait with an artist/sitter talk and a social reception following.
 At this gathering, the paintings will be officially gifted to each sitter.